-- You have lived in your home for 10 years or more.
+- Have been living in your home for at least 10 years.

-- Your property taxes must be current, or you must be in an Owner-Occupied Payment Agreement or installment plan.
+- Be current on your property taxes, or in an Owner-Occupied Payment Agreement or installment plan.

-- Your income must fall below the limit set for your family size.
+- Have an income below the limit for your family size.

 |Family size||Income cap|

 A trust can sometimes be eligible for LOOP.
-The Department of Revenue’s legal team reviews LOOP applications submitted by trusts, and may request additional information as part of the process.
+The Department of Revenue’s legal team reviews LOOP applications from trusts.
+They may request more information as part of the process.

-You can also fill out a LOOP application and mail it to:
+You can fill out a LOOP application and mail it to:

 Philadelphia Department of Revenue